layercak3/mpvif/README.md

 ### Pointer input

 This is a bit more complicated.
 Button and axis events are forwarded in the vo.
-However, motion isn't forwarded and does reach the mpv core.
-Motion is forwarded in the C plugin instead.
+However, motion is forwarded in the C plugin instead of the vo.
 This is because window positions may not match video positions.
 100,100 on the window may not refer to 100,100 on the source video (remote Wayland output) because of black bars, panning, and scaling.
 The C plugin observes the `mouse-pos` property and calculates the correct motion request to send to the remote compositor using the `osd-dimensions` and `video-params` properties.

 ### Clipboard synchronization